lvkremin/personal-website2/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+I am currently a UX Researcher at UserZoom.

+I have over 9 years of research experience.
+In my research I have drawn on a range of methods including moderated usability testing, surveys, competitive benchmarking, eye-tracking, interviews, and online experiments.
+I enjoy working with my team to answer questions about how people think and what they know.

-I am currently a PhD candidate in Psychology at Concordia University in Montreal, Canada.
+I recently completed my PhD in Psychology at Concordia University in Montreal, Canada.
+My academic research focused on language acquisition in bilingual children.

-My academic research focuses on **language acquisition in bilingual children**, particularly how bilingual infants **separate** their languages.
-I’m currently involved in projects investigating bilinguals' phonological perception, parental language mixing, and the potential effects of code-switching on comprehension.

-Outside of my research, I enjoy practicing and teaching yoga, travelling, spending time with my dog, and occassionally knitting.
+Outside of my research, I enjoy practicing and teaching yoga, traveling, spending time with my dog, and occassionally knitting.

 Please do not hesitate to [contact](https://www.lenavkremin.com/#contact) me if you have any questions relating to my research.